Account Monitoring Order

-Sums of money placed in a financial institution’s accounts.
+Sums of currency deposited in one or more accounts at a financial institution.
 Vulnerable to money laundering in the “placement phase,” as criminals move their cash into the non-cash economy by making deposits into accounts at financial institutions.

 Common monetary instrument often purchased with cash.
-Used for laundering purposes, cashier’s checks provide an instrument drawn on a reputable institution, such as a bank or credit union.
+Can be used for laundering purposes, cashier’s checks provide an instrument drawn on a financial institution.

 CDPC (French: Comité Européen pour les Problèmes Criminels)

 European Committee on Crime Problems of the Council of Europe.
 A subcommittee of the CDPC is MONEYVAL, formerly PC-R-EV, the select committee of experts on the evaluation of anti-money laundering measures in European countries that are not members of FATF.